 How much are my Medicare Advantage premiums?

-If you have a Medicare Advantage plan you could be paying two premiums: Your Medicare Part B premium and an additional premium changed by the private insurance company that administers your plan.
+If you have a Medicare Advantage plan you could be paying two premiums: Your Medicare Part B premium and an additional premium charged by the private insurance company that administers your plan.
 The Medicare Advantage premium amount varies from plan to plan.
 While some Medicare Advantage plans may offer a $0 monthly premium, you still usually can’t get out of paying your Part B premium.
-The standard Part B premium is $134 monthly in 2018.
+The standard Part B premium is $135.50 monthly in 2019.
 (The amount you pay might be different; read more about the Part B premium.)

 How can I get a tax deduction for my Medicare Advantage premiums?

-When you are paying your taxes to the Internal Revenue Service (IRS), you have a choice to take a standard deduction or itemize your tax deductions.
-In order to get a tax deduction for your Medicare Advantage Premium (or Medicare Part B premium) you must itemize your tax deductions.
+When you are paying your taxes to the Internal Revenue Service (IRS), you might have a choice to take a standard deduction or itemize your tax deductions.
+In order to get a tax deduction for your Medicare Advantage premium (or Medicare Part B premium) you must itemize your tax deductions.